-This is a response to a recent letter written by Geoff Meggs addressed to The Mainlander and the Vancouver Renters’ Union, in which he accused The Mainlander of “libel” among other things.
+This is a response to a recent letter written by Geoff Meggs addressed to The Mainlander and the Vancouver Renters’ Union, where he accused The Mainlander of “libel” among other things.
 The letter can be found here.

-Readers of The Mainlander know that we write about the ideology of neoliberalism and the urban politics of class, tied to a host of related issues that affect Vancouver: the privatization of housing, inequality, evictions, gentrification, speculation, land exploitation, rent gouging, displacement, and especially, a developer-backed city hall.
+Readers of The Mainlander know that we write about recurring issues that affect Vancouver: the privatization of housing, inequality, evictions, gentrification, speculation, land exploitation, rent gouging, displacement, and especially, a developer-backed city hall.

 For two years we’ve written about these topics without stoking the personal rivalries that pre-date our involvement in politics and our birth as a publication (The Mainlander’s first article was on December 5, 2010).
 Then, as now, we have no interest in getting into a battle of personalities.
 Whether it’s Nathan Allen debating Charlie Demers, the cheap rhetoric of City Caucus, or Robertson himself calling community members “fucking NPA hacks,” Vancouver has been plagued by ad hominem politics.
 Since the split between Larry Campbell (“Cope Lite”/Vision) and Tim Louis (“Cope Classic”), the demonization and vilification of political opponents has been a mainstay.

 The slinging of mud is ultimately a shortcut for those who want to avoid political debate.
-The opposite of mud-slinging, however, is not what Am Johal properly calls the “epidemic of politeness,” but rather the recognition that there is more to Vancouver’s 125 years of politics and economy than “key players” and talking heads.
-In fact, to understand Vancouver’s unique developer-industrial complex it helps to transplant a phrase from Geoff Meggs’ own letter: “It makes the decisions, not me.”
+The opposite of mud-slinging, however, is not simple politeness.
+Am Johal is right to criticize what he calls the “epidemic of politeness.”
+Nonetheless one of our aims is to depersonalize politics, and to recognize that there is more to Vancouver’s 125 years of politics and economy than “key players” and “talking heads.”
+To understand Vancouver’s unique developer-industrial complex it helps to transplant a phrase from Geoff Meggs’ own letter: “It makes the decisions, not me.”
 Precisely.
 Our analysis is directed at the developer-backed system as a whole, held together by the pillars of the private developer monopoly, colonial land inheritance, and the role of the municipal state.
 As many readers know, both supporters and opponents, this is the framework that guides what we write.

 Wall Financial contributed $80,901.40 to Vision’s most recent election campaign.
 Now Vision is being asked to support Wall.
 The project, which cynically proposes market rents for the majority of “social housing” units, will once again bring the effects of gentrification to the very people who most need a break in Vancouver’s breakneck housing market.
 The development has been called “Woodward’s East” by Downtown Eastside residents, recalling the displacement caused by landing a mega-project at Hastings and Abbott.
 The Vernon Apartments, The Woodbine, St. Clair, and the Sahota-owned Astoria are the hotels at the 900 block that will share the same fate as the lost housing across from Woodward’s.
 As long-time activist Jean Swanson asked eloquently at last week’s public hearing, where are people supposed to go?
 With no protections for existing rental, development-based displacement on the 900 block will not help the city in its goal of ending homelessness.